kyeokabe/crackingCodingInterview/README.md

 CS32 Lec 3 (**pointers** ...completed)

-copy constructors ... when a class has a pointer member variable, must create own copy constructor to prevent destructor from erasing memory when copied instance gets terminated.
+**copy constructors** ... when a class has a pointer member variable, must create own copy constructor to prevent destructor from erasing memory when copied instance gets terminated.

 understand the new command, but must practice w/ coding.

+slide 22 shows the two ways to access class methods (*ptr).func() or ptr->func()

 **3/09/19 ...**